Dave Sime: Personal life

 Sime's eldest child, Sherrie, went to the University of Virginia, where she was the school's top-ranked singles tennis player.
 His son Scott was a state wrestling champion and all-state football player at Coral Gables Senior High School before going on to his father's alma mater at Duke, where he was a starting fullback.

 Sime's youngest child, Lisa, attended Stanford University, where she was a standout soccer player.
-There she met her future husband, Ed McCaffrey, a Stanford Cardinal football player who went on to win three Super Bowls and a Pro Bowl during a 13-year NFL career.
-Their first two sons, his grandsons Max McCaffrey and Christian McCaffrey, are an American football coach and a former NFL wide receiver, and a running back in the NFL, respectively.
+There she met her future husband, Ed McCaffrey, a Cardinal wide receiver who went on to win three Super Bowls and a Pro Bowl during a 13-year NFL career.
+Three of their first four sons (his grandsons): Max, Christian, and Luke McCaffrey, are an American football coach and a former NFL wide receiver, an NFL running back, and an NFL wide receiver, respectively.

-After a lengthy battle with cancer, Sime died at age 79 in 2016.
+Sime died of cancer on January 12, 2016, at the age of 79.